henrysky/astroNN/docs/source/quick_start.rst

 Prerequisites
 ---------------
-Anaconda 5.2.0 or above is recommended, but generally the use of Anaconda is highly recommended
+Latest version of Anaconda is recommended, but generally the use of Anaconda is still highly recommended

 ::

     Python 3.6 or above
-    Tensorflow OR Tensorflow-gpu (1.8.0 or above)
-    Keras 2.2.0 or above (Optional but recommended, Must be configured Tensorflow as backends) CUDA and CuDNN (only neccessary for Tensorflow-gpu) graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function
+    Tensorflow OR Tensorflow-gpu (latest version is recommended) Keras (Optional but a latest Keras version is recommended, Must be configured Tensorflow as backends) CUDA and CuDNN (only neccessary for Tensorflow-gpu) graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function

+Since both Tensorflow and Keras are rapidly developing packages and astroNN heavily depends on Tensorflow.
+The support policy of astroNN to these packages iw only the last 2 official versions are supported (i.e. the latest and the previous version are included in test suite).

 For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_